My Quiet Kitchen

 • 2 teaspoons mustard seeds

-• fresh or dried herbs like cilantro, dill, or rosemary
+• fresh or dried cilantro, dill, or rosemary

-• dried spices like red pepper flakes, paprika, and turmeric
+• dried spices such as red pepper flakes, paprika, and ground turmeric

 For my next batch of quick pickles I plan to do a ginger-turmeric combo with mostly rice vinegar.
 Doesn't that sound delicious?